adday/ANSYS-Fluent-UDFs/README.md

 Folder contents:

-DPM - Discrete Phase Model macros
+DPM - discrete phase model specific macros

-General - General macros
+General - general purpose macros

-Compile Error - any macros that do not currently compile
+Compile Error - any macros that do not currently compile along with description of why

 Used - any macros that are used in simulations along with information on their performance